Proton Exchange Process in Lithium Niobate

 Optical BPM - Equation 13

-where t is the exchange process time, Dis the diffusion constant of the proton exchange process, Q is the activation energy, T is the process temperature, and where R is the universal gas constant.
+where t is the exchange process time, D0 is the diffusion constant of the proton exchange process, Q is the activation energy, T is the process temperature, and where R is the universal gas constant.
 The most common sources of Hydrogen ions H+ are the benzoic acid and the toluic acid [7].
 The exchange parameters of these two acids (Table 2), that is their exchange constants and activation energies, are hard coded in the OptiBPM program.
 However, any user source of H+ ions can be defined by providing its exchange constant D0V and activation energy Q .

 Waveguides fabricated with pure melts are associated with serious problems, in particular, the degradation in electrooptic coefficient, a large scattering and insertion loss, and refractive index instabilities.
 It is therefore a common practice to anneal the samples after the exchange process in order to eliminate the compositional instabilities and to restore the material properties [5].
 Annealing helps to avoid problems related to a high fraction of Hydrogen ions in the exchange waveguides.